tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 - Add missing `transcoding_error_handler` concept.
 - Turn `unpack_iterator_and_sentinel` into a CPO.
 - Lower the UTF iterator concepts from bidirectional to input.

+## Changes since R1

+- Reintroduce the transcoding-from-a-buffer example.
+- Generalize `null_sentinel_t` to a non-Unicode-specific facility.
+- In utility functions that search for ill-formed encoding, take a range argument instead of a pair of iterator arguments.
+- Replace `utf{8,16,32}_view` with a single `utf_view`.

 # Motivation